german-arroyo-moreno/AutoAcademia/README.md

 An example is provided in the folder **example** for LaTeX and HTML output.

 A good start point is installing python3 (no other dependencies are required).
-The execute from your favourite console and some help will be displayed:
+Then execute from your favourite console and some help will be displayed:

 \# *python3 academia.py --help*